-According to Google Trends, the term “foodie” first started appearing online in early 2005.
-13 years – and millions of Instagram pictures & Yelp reviews – later, foodies have cemented themselves as a mainstream consumer group.
+According to Google Trends, the term “foodie” first started trending in 2004.
+16 years – and millions of Instagram pictures & Yelp reviews – later, self-proclaimed foodies have risen in numbers and cemented themselves as a mainstream consumer group.

-In order to capitalize on this valuable consumer segment, there are several strategies food manufacturers and restaurants can use to win over foodies everywhere:
+In order to capitalize on this valuable consumer segment, there are several strategies that food and beverage manufacturers and restaurants can use to win over foodies everywhere:

 - Go gourmet.
 Consumers are much more interested in gourmet and specialty foods.
-In fact, 65% of consumers purchase specialty foods and the segment is expected to take up a 19% share of the total market by 2022.
-Make your products more gourmet by using and highlighting more high-quality, natural, and specialty ingredients.
+In fact, the growth of specialty food sales outpaced all U.S. retail food by a margin of three to one.
+Make your products more gourmet by using and highlighting high-quality, natural and specialty ingredients.

 - Promote superfoods.
 When it comes to health food and foodies, there’s nothing better than finding a food that tastes amazing and is also equally great for you.
 Known as “superfoods,” these culinary wonders are highly sought after by consumers (especially foodies), and are known to have the Midas Touch effect when incorporated with other products.

 Though you might not associate whey protein ingredients with foodies, it is considered by many to be a super food that is highly desirable by many in this segment.
 Our innovative line of all-natural whey protein ingredients can help food manufacturers and restaurants create a variety of healthy and gourmet dishes that will capture the attention of foodies everywhere.
 That’s because whey protein is a trusted and recognized ingredient that aligns with their discerning preferences for clean labels, ethical practices, sustainability and regional sourcing.